Gainesville Personal Injury FAQ

 A person is negligent when that person fails to use reasonable care to prevent harm to others.
 The accident victim must prove four basic elements to establish that the person responsible for the accident was negligent.

 - Duty of care.
 Third parties generally have a duty to exercise caution to keep others safe–for example, drivers on the road have a duty to drive carefully to prevent accidents

-- Breach.
+- Breach of duty.
 The third party breaches their duty by acting carelessly

 - Causation.
 The mistake or omission (breach) must have actually caused your injury